Xing-CHEN18/Xing-CHEN18.github.io/Research.md

 - ## Advancing the Forward-Forward Algorithm

-**Related fields**: Noise contrastive Learning, visual representations, un/self-supervised learning
+**Related fields**: Slef-supervised learning, un-supervised learning, Noise contrastive Learning, Bio-inspired learning, local learning, Neuromorphic algorithm

 **Introduction**: The Forward-Forward Algorithm, as conceptualized by Geoffrey Hinton, is a novel approach to learning in neural networks.
 This learning method is particularly distinctive because it replaces the traditional forward and backward passes of backpropagation—fundamental to deep learning— with two forward passes.
 This project can be presented as a step towards more energy-efficient and potentially biologically realistic forms of learning in artificial neural networks.